sepulworld/deadman-check/README.md

         port Consul is listening on

     --key KEY
-        Consul key to report EPOCH time to
+        Consul key to report EPOCH time and frequency for service

     --frequency FREQUENCY
         Frequency at which this key should be updated in seconds